sameh00alsharawy/CILv2-weather-testing/README.md

 ## Design of Experiment and Sampling

-### Why test?
+### Validation Objectives
-* **Characterize**
+The methodology of this experiment is anchored in the foundational principles of autonomous systems testing:

-  * Want to know the effect of each factor on the response and how the factors may interact with each other.
+* **Characterize:** Determine the effect of each environmental factor on the driving response and mathematically isolate how these factors interact with one another.
-* **Predict**
-  * Want to predict responses for a given level(s) of the factor(s).
+* **Predict:** Forecast the vehicle's responses and failure thresholds for given levels of visual degradation.
-* **Optimize**
-  * Want to find the levels of the factors that optimizes the responses.
-* **Design**
-  * Want to identify key parameters, compare alternatives.
-* *Note: The points – Optimize and Design – are out of the scope of this project but one aim of this project is to try to come up with recommendations based on the statistical and XAI analysis.*
+* **Optimize & Design:** Identify key parameters and compare system alternatives. *(Note: While full architectural optimization and design fall outside the scope of this specific software-level analysis, a core aim of this project is to generate actionable engineering recommendations based on the statistical and XAI findings.)*

 ### Environmental Isolation & Constraints
 To strictly isolate the impact of weather conditions, the simulation environment was completely cleared of dynamic traffic (other vehicles and pedestrians), and all traffic lights were permanently frozen to green.
 This ensures that any observed driving failures are purely the result of environmental visual degradation, not unpredictable traffic interactions.